Anuj12Gupta-dev/SQLX9/README.md

 - The application uses localStorage for storing JWT tokens and user information
 - Passwords are hashed using bcrypt before being stored in the database
 - Role-based access control is implemented both on the frontend (route protection) and backend (middleware)
-- API calls are proxied from the frontend to the backend using Vite's proxy configuration
+- API calls are made directly from the frontend to the backend
 - The application follows RESTful API design principles

 ## ⚠️ Security Considerations